hlissnake/generator-kissy-pie/README.md

-a yeoman generator for kissy pie
+A yeoman generator for kissy pie

 ## install
 ### 安装yeoman